 Billy Dee Williams,

 Steve McQueen and his first wife, Neile Adams, were offered the chance to star together in this film.
 McQueen was quoted as saying.
 "Neile's no Lombard and I'm no Gable."
 They turned down the offer.
+Other sources claim the tandem of McQuenn and second wife Ali McGraw turned the film down.
 See more »

 When Gable drives onto the Paramount lot to talk to Lombard about starring in "No Man Of Her Own" (released in 1932), a billboard outside her dressing room advertises "The Princess Comes Across" - a Lombard picture not produced until four years later.
 See more »